Transposition sounds like a technical music theory term, but it’s a basic skill that every musician should know.

 Transpose by key signature

-Musicians who know their key signatures well prefer this method of transposition.
+More advanced musicians know how to transpose their key signatures well prefer this method of transposition.

 Here’s how it works in two steps:

 1. Identify the key of your original material